johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 Do the following if you wish to revert a such "virtually modified" game disk to its pristine original state:

-- First make sure the game is not running (restarting WinUAE is the safest bet).
+- First, make sure the game is not running (restarting WinUAE is the safest bet).
 - Go to the **Hardware / Floppy drives** configuration tab in the WinUAE settings window.